ebubekirdinc/MyTheme/Readme.md

 When you run the application, the index page will show up in your browser as seen below.

  ![firstRun](images/firstRun.png)
- ##  Copy the `.Theme.Basic` project into the solution from the Githup repo
+ ##  Copy the `.Theme.Basic` project into the solution from the GitHub repo
  To create a new theme, copy the [Basic Theme Source Code](https://github.com/abpframework/abp/tree/dev/framework/src/Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic) into your `src` folder.

   Once you get a copy of the theme in your solution, right-click on the `src` folder and select Add > Existing Project.